pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export function isUndefinableDecimalEqual(left: Decimal | undefined, right: Decimal | undefined): boolean;

+// Warning: (ae-missing-release-tag) "isUndefinableStringNumberBooleanNestArrayEqual" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isUndefinableStringNumberBooleanNestArrayEqual(left: unknown[] | undefined, right: unknown[] | undefined): boolean;

 // Warning: (ae-missing-release-tag) "ItemBkgdColorColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)